 An analogy for them is they are like little spurs sticking into your side that give you a ‘kick’ to keep you going.
 For details, read The Amigos .

 3. Other.
 These may include toxic chemicals and biological organisms such as particular gut flora and even parasites that may provide certain chemicals that stimulate the body.
 They also include ideas, emotions, belief systems, and even habits such as smoking cigarettes, marijuana or cocaine that are toxic, but may balance the body temporarily.

 CRUTCH REMOVAL IS RELATED TO RETRACING, BUT DIFFERENT

 The process of removing a crutch often causes symptoms that we attribute to retracing.
 More precisely, symptoms can be due to:

 1. The toxicity of the crutch itself.
 For example, this occurs with copper removal.
-Copper floating along in the bloodstream as it is removed can cause headaches, skin rashes, anxiety, depression and more.
+Copper in the bloodstream as it is being removed can cause headaches, skin rashes, anxiety, depression and more.
 Another example is that cadmium removal can cause pain in the kidneys.

 2. Changes that occur in body chemistry as the crutch comes out.
 For example, removing a crutch often causes the oxidation rate to slow down, and it can cause the sodium/potassium ratio to diminish.

 3. Secondary or other distant effects from #1 or #2 above.
 For example, a reduction in the oxidation rate might affect hundreds of enzymatic reactions resulting in symptoms ranging from a flare-up in an old infection or constipation to feeling cold or not sweating well.

 Most of these symptoms are short-lived, although some of them require that the development program be adjusted so that it is once again appropriate for one’s new homeostatic state of body chemistry.
 This is why it is important to contact your Approved Helper if you begin to feel unwell on a development program.
 The cause is often crutch removal.